anur0n/academic-personal-webpage-kickstart/content/post/paper-summary/attention-transformer/index.md

 The model consists of Encoder and Decoder module.

 **Encoder:**
 There are total 6 stack of identical layers.
 Every layer has a Multi-Head self-attention layer and a Feed-forward Layer.
-Each of these sub layers have residual connection.
+Each of these sub layers have residual connection (to tackle vanishing gradient problem).
 Each layer goes through layer normalization.

 **Decoder:**
 SImilar to decoder as seen in figure 1, but has one additional sub layer for masked attention layer.
 The masking makes sure the model doesn't see the future word positions.